mbparks/msMapMaker/README.md

 # MAPMARK: Google Maps Annotator

-**Version 1.4.0**
+**Version 1.7.0**

-MAPMARK is a Tampermonkey userscript that adds a private, editable geographic annotation layer to the Google Maps website.
+MAPMARK is a Tampermonkey userscript that adds private, editable project layers to the Google Maps website.
 Markup is stored as longitude and latitude rather than fixed screen pixels, allowing annotations to stay aligned as the map pans or zooms.

-MAPMARK combines map drawing, a searchable review register, workflow metadata, GIS exchange, and evidence-report generation without requiring a Google Maps API key or an external MAPMARK service.
+MAPMARK combines map drawing, project packages, independently visible and lockable layers, a searchable review register, workflow metadata, GIS exchange, and evidence-report generation without requiring a Google Maps API key or an external MAPMARK service.

-## What is new in v1.4
+## What is new in v1.7

-Version 1.4 adds rich geographic markup and measurement workflows.

-- Editable multi-point routes and polylines.
-- Editable freeform polygons.
-- Geodesic radius circles and buffer areas.
-- Automatic route-distance measurement.
-- Automatic polygon perimeter and area measurement.
-- Automatic circle radius, diameter, and area measurement.
-- Numbered map callouts with automatic sequencing.
-- Custom map markers with seven selectable symbols.
-- Optional measurement labels on the map and in evidence captures.
-- Per-annotation legend labels and color-coded evidence legends.
-- Exact latitude and longitude repositioning from the Inspector.
-- KML import and export alongside native JSON and GeoJSON.
-- Schema 4 native packages with rich geographic metadata.
-- Automatic migration of v1.0 through v1.3 data.
+Version 1.7 is the workflow and interface cleanup release.
+The expanded panel no longer presents every MAPMARK capability in one long vertical stack.
+It is organized around five stages of work:

+1. **Annotate** — Choose tools, set appearance, and edit the current selection.
+2. **Review** — Search the annotation register, assign workflow fields, and resolve open items.
+3. **Evidence** — Choose an evidence scope and create images, reports, Markdown, or CSV.
+4. **Project** — Manage project metadata, layers, imports, exports, and backups.
+5. **System** — Verify storage, manage recovery snapshots, and inspect map compatibility.

+The active project and active layer remain visible in a compact context bar regardless of the current stage.
+Undo, redo, markup visibility, and selection clearing remain available in a persistent command bar.

+Additional v1.7 refinements include:

+- Five purpose-built workspaces instead of one continuously scrolling panel.
+- A compact, always-visible project and layer selector.
+- Five primary annotation tools shown first, with six advanced line and shape tools grouped under a disclosure.
+- Context-sensitive marker options rather than permanently visible marker controls.
+- Review filters and sorting grouped under an optional disclosure.
+- A dedicated selection-details card in the Annotate workspace.
+- A compact selected-item summary in Review with direct map focus and Edit Details actions.
+- Project and layer creation buttons that take the user directly to the Project workspace.
+- Reliability controls moved out of the normal annotation path into the System workspace.
+- A fixed-height panel with one independently scrolling workspace, eliminating the feeling of scrolling through the entire application.
+- Workflow keyboard shortcuts: **Alt+1** through **Alt+5**.

+All v1.6 storage, recovery, annotation, measurement, register, package, evidence, GeoJSON, and KML capabilities remain available.
+The workspace data schema remains schema 6, so v1.7 does not require another data migration.

+## Reliability and recovery

+### IndexedDB migration

+On first v1.6 launch, MAPMARK reads the existing `mapmark.state.v1` Tampermonkey value, normalizes it to schema 6, writes it into IndexedDB, and creates an initial recovery snapshot.
+Existing annotations, projects, layers, filters, styles, and evidence settings are retained.

+The Tampermonkey value remains as an emergency mirror so the workspace can still be opened and saved when IndexedDB is unavailable because of browser policy, privacy restrictions, or a damaged database.

+### Integrity checks and quarantine

+Workspace records and snapshots contain an FNV-1a checksum.
+MAPMARK verifies both the checksum and the internal data structure before accepting a record.
+Checks include project, layer, and annotation identifiers; cross-references; and Point, LineString, and Polygon geometry.

+A failed primary record is copied into a quarantine store with its failure reason.
+MAPMARK then searches recovery snapshots newest-first and restores the first verified record.
+Invalid snapshots are also quarantined rather than retried indefinitely.

+### Recovery snapshots

+Automatic recovery snapshots are enabled by default at a ten-minute interval.
+The Reliability panel allows intervals from two minutes to two hours.
+MAPMARK also takes protective snapshots before higher-risk operations.

+The newest twelve snapshots are retained.
+Each entry records its date, reason, annotation count, application version, and checksum.
+Restoring a snapshot requires a second confirmation click and creates a protective snapshot of the current workspace first.

+### Diagnostics and rebuild

+The Reliability panel can:

+- Verify the active IndexedDB record.
+- Create a manual recovery snapshot.
+- Restore a recent verified snapshot.
+- Export a diagnostics JSON file that contains counts and health information but not annotation titles, notes, tags, owners, or geometry.
+- Rebuild the IndexedDB database while retaining the current in-memory workspace.

+The exported diagnostics report includes browser and viewport information, storage status, map-view detection, candidate-canvas scores, workspace counts, and integrity results.

 ## Annotation tools